caplena/knowledge-base/docs/04-01-Import-Data.md

 ## Leverage Non-Text Data
 When uploading a project to Caplena, all columns you do not select to be processed as text, will be treated as additional columns and uploaded to the platform nevertheless.

-This data could be metadata of the respondent (age, gender, customer segment, country, etc.), an ID column for later identification in the export, or responses to closed-questions such as a likelihood to recommend question (NPS score).
+This data could be metadata of the respondent (age, gender, customer segment, country, etc.), an ID column for later identification in the export file, or responses to closed-questions such as a likelihood to recommend question (NPS score).

 <!-- theme: info -->

 > To benefit most from Caplena, we recommend adding as many relevant additional columns as possible.

+Non-Text data will be displayed and can be used at different stages of the analysis process, e.g., to be shown together with the text data during fine-tuning, in the row browser when reading the text behind specific topics and of course for your charts and dashboards to segment and filter the results.

 ### Visualization